Language selection

 Communications and navigation during the Artemis II mission

-As with the Artemis II mission, NASA's Near Space Network (NSN) and Deep Space Network (DSN) will be used to track and communicate with the Orion spacecraft during the mission.
+As with the Artemis II mission, NASA's Near Space Network (NSN) and Deep Space Network (DSN) were used to track and communicate with the Orion spacecraft during the mission.
 Communications services allow flight controllers to send commands to the spacecraft and receive data from Orion and SLS systems.
 Tracking, or navigation, services enable the flight controllers to see where the spacecraft are along their trajectory through space.
 The NSN and DSN's sensors work together to relay and provide critical flight information.

 Explore further